 - 1. Room and board for resident students and meals for commuter students or a portion thereof should be recorded on the FS-10 under category Code 40 Purchased Services. - 2.
-Travel to and from the student's home, for both residential and commuter students, including study abroad as deemed necessary by the academic course of study is permitted as well as student travel for academic activities or conferences; travel expenses should be recorded under Code 46 Travel Expenses.

-- 3. Textbooks and instructional materials as deemed necessary by the program of study should be recorded under Code 45 Supplies and Materials. - 4.
+Travel to and from the student's home, for both residential and commuter students, including study abroad as deemed necessary by the academic course of study is permitted as well as student travel for academic activities or conferences, and travel to and from test centers for graduate and professional schools and for professional licensure; travel expenses should be recorded under Code 46 Travel Expenses. - 3.
+Textbooks and instructional materials as deemed necessary by the program of study should be recorded under Code 45 Supplies and Materials. - 4.
 Personal expenses, with a limitation of \$1,000 per year, should be recorded under Code 45 Supplies and Materials. - 5.
-Medical, vison and dental insurance should be recorded on the FS-10 under category Code 40 Purchased Services.
+Medical, vision and dental insurance should be recorded on the FS-10 under category Code 40 Purchased Services.